box/memsniff/README.md

 ## Usage

-On most operating systems `memsniff` requires superuser privileges to capture network traffic from an interface, which you specify with the `-i` option:
+On most operating systems `memsniff` requires superuser privileges to capture network traffic from an interface, which you specify with the `-i` option.

 ## Roadmap

-* Support non-default memcached server ports
-* Support listening to traffic from multiple server ports simultaneously
 * Support binary memcached protocol
 * Support additional operations beyond GET
 * Support alternate sorting methods
-* Capability to restrict data collection to keys that match a filter
 * Create a stable report format for output to disk
 * Automatic logging to disk when specified conditions are met (e.g. aggregate or single key traffic exceeds a threshold)